fastzhong/mth252/slides.md

 <br/>

-Without explicitly mentioned, for implementating algorithms in related DSA questions:
+Without explicitly mentioned, algo implementation in related DSA questions:

--   always seek the best time and space complexity by appling DSA taught in MTH251 & 252
+-   always seek the best time and space complexity by appling DSA taught in MTH251 & MTH252
 -   in principle, only the standard ADT operations allowed to use by default as the solution has to be language indenpendent
--   advanced features and built-in functions from Python not allowed if not clearly asked by the question, e.g. sort/search/find (in)/min/max/set/match ... , as time and space complexity for the solution become unknown or Python dependent
+-   advanced features and built-in functions from Python not allowed if not clearly asked by the question, e.g. sort/search/find (in)/min/max/set/match ... , as the algo implementation becomes unknown and Python dependent

 ---